jatinsu/agentic-akm/README.md

 ## Design Philosophy

-Based on the AgenticAKM paper, this system treats documentation as a living knowledge graph that evolves through agent interactions rather than static file generation.
+Based on the [AgenticAKM paper](https://arxiv.org/abs/2602.04445), this system treats documentation as a living knowledge graph that evolves through agent interactions rather than static file generation.

-## License

-MIT